reaper699/lisk-docs/BinaryInstall.md

 * [Preparing your system for Lisk](https://lisk.io/documentation?i=lisk-docs/PrereqSetup)

-**NOTE:** With the release of **0.2.1**, PostgreSQL no longer needs to be installed separately.
-If you have installed it as part of a previous Lisk release, please review the upgrade guide before continuing.
+If you are looking to upgrade Lisk, please see this document instead.

 * [Preparing your system for upgrade](https://lisk.io/documentation?i=lisk-docs/UpgradeSteps)

 ## 2. Download Lisk

 Follow the download instructions to install Lisk for your selected platform.

 ### All Platforms

 1. Login to the user you will use to run Lisk.
-This user was created in the [prerequisites setup guide.](https://lisk.io/documentation?i=lisk-docs/PrereqSetup) If you are already logged in to this user, please skip this step.
+This user was created in the [Prerequisites Guide.](https://lisk.io/documentation?i=lisk-docs/PrereqSetup) If you are already logged in to this user, please skip this step.

   ```text
   su - lisk
   ```

-2. Download the install script.
+2. Download the installation script.

   ```text
   wget https://downloads.lisk.io/scripts/installLisk.sh
   ```

-3. Execute the install script.
-This will download and install Lisk, configuring the environment for use.
+3. Execute the installation script.
+This will configure the environment, download and install the Lisk client.

   **Mainnet**
   ```text
   bash installLisk.sh install -r main
   ```

    You will be prompted for your installation directory, pressing enter will choose the default.

-   Once it the install is complete change directory to the new install directory.
+   Once the installation is complete change directory to the new installation directory.

   ```text
   cd lisk-main
   ```